 Shoulder impingement is a common cause of shoulder pain (1).
 It is characterized by a ‘pinching’ sensation while moving the hand(s) in certain directions and may be managed using shoulder impingement exercises.
-Dr. Jerome G. Enad, MD and board-certified orthopedic surgeon, says “Shoulder impingement occurs when one part of the shoulder is rubbing and grinding on another part, causing pain.”
+Dr. Jerome G. Enad, MD and board-certified orthopedic surgeoni XA healthcare professional who is trained to diagnose and treat fractures, trauma, arthritis, injuries, and spinal disorders. , says “Shoulder impingement occurs when one part of the shoulder is rubbing and grinding on another part, causing pain.”

-Anti-inflammatory medications and physical therapy work best to counteract shoulder impingement and improve hand movement.
+Anti-inflammatory medications and physical therapy exercises help counteract shoulder impingement and improve hand movement.
 In this post, experts talk about shoulder impingement, its causes and diagnosis, and 10 exercises that can help.
 Scroll down!

 In This Article